a-maze-1ng/Voron-2.4-config/README.md

 ## Macros
 ### Move to X175 Y175 Z150 if Z position is < 150 mm
-* Move Extruder to the front (X = 175, Y = 50) if the Z position is below 150 mm
+* If the Z-position is below 150mm then move Extruder to the front (X = 175, Y = 50) and set the Z-position to 150 mm
+* If the Z-position is equal or larger than 150mm then move Extruder to the front (X = 175, Y = 50)
 * This macro prevents the extruder from sagging, which disturbs the QGL process

 ```PRINT_END_POS```